Day 1: Casablanca – Rabat ( 1 hour drive). (Driving times don’t include the various stops along the way).

 With Fez in the background, our custom Morocco tour serpents its way up into the shade of cedar forests.
 Our trip takes us first through Ifrane, the ‘Switzerland of Morocco’, quite popular during the snow season when it becomes Morocco’s prime ski resort.
 Prettier walks are to be had in the foothills of the next town, Azrou.
 Country lanes wind through pine forest and lush villages.
 Hard to believe that tonight you’ll be treading desert dunes… The dense forest is also home to the Barbary macaque, almost domesticated now and the 800- year old Gouraud’s cedar.
 On the other side of the Middle Atlas, the countryside is pigmented by apricots, walnuts and plum trees and pictures of rural Berber life as we approach Midelt.

 Try to wake up to catch the sunrise- there is nothing quite like it… Have breakfast back at the kasbah by the dunes in Merzouga.
+But first, why not surf down first the highest dune you can find ?
 After breakfast our route takes us first to Rissani that used to serve as a caravan trading post until a century ago.
 Gold and slave auctions were taking place here as late as 1800’s.
 Before it, the caravan trade and the most important city in Morocco was Sijilmassa, the ruins of which lie opposite Rissani.
-From its gates, Ibn Battuta and Leo Africanus left Morocco to embark on their illustrious journeys across the Sahara into African countries, at a time when Sijilmassa was the trading hub between Europe and Africa and Arab pure bred horses from Morocco a much coveted commodity at the court of Timbuktu:
+From its gates, Ibn Battuta and Leo Africanus left Morocco to embark on their illustrious journeys across the Sahara into African countries.

 [Here ( in Timbuktu) are many shops of artificers and merchants, and especially of such as weave linnen and cotton cloth.
 And hither do the Barbarie merchants bring cloth of Europe… Here are verie few horses bred, and the merchants and courtiers keepe certainn little nags which they use to travel upon: but their best horses are brought out of Barbarie.
 And the king so soon as he heareth that any merchants are come to town with horses, he commandeth a certain number to be brought before him, and chusing the best horse for himselfe he payeth a most liberal price for him.] ( Leo Africanus – History and description of Africa).